fvmformal/fvm/doc/sphinx/source/metrics.rst

   ``prove.formalcover``.

-- **Bounded reachability**: It's like signoff but with bounded proofs (assertions that are inconclusive, that is, that up to a certain depth in the design have not been proven or disproven).
+- **Bounded reachability**: It's like signoff but with bounded proofs (assertions that hold up to a certain depth in the design, but haven't been proven or disproven for all time).
 FVM shows it in the ``prove.formalcover`` step.

 - **Simulation coverage**: Although not typically used in formal verification,